oapi-codegen/oapi-codegen/README.md

 code generation, which is fragile due to the very dynamic nature of OpenAPI and the very static nature of Go.

+## Contributing

+I would like to pre-emptively extend my gratitude to anyone who takes the time to improve this project.

+Oapi-codegen is being actively maintained, however the two people who do so are very busy, and can only set aside time for this project every once in a while, so our release cadence is slow and conservative.

+Generating code which others depend on, which is based on something as complex as OpenAPI is fraught with many edge cases, and we prefer to leave things as they are if there is a reasonable workaround.

+If you do find a case where oapi-codegen is broken, and would like to submit a PR, we are very grateful, and will happily look at it.

+Since most commits affect generated code, before sending your PR, please ensure that all boilerplate has been regenerated.
+You can do this from the top level of the repository by running:

+  go generate ./...

+I realize that our code isn't entirely idiomatic with respect to comments, and variable naming and initialisms, especially the generated code, but I'm reluctant to merge PR's which change this, due to the breakage they will cause for others.
+If you rename anything under `/pkg` or change the names of variables in generated code, you will break other people's code.
+It's safe to rename internal names.

 ## Overview

 We're going to use the OpenAPI example of the